 In the Summer Term, Reception will be learning about Superheroes!
-First they will be looking at the book ‘Supertato’ – a story about a potato who saves other vegetables from The Evil Pea!
+First they will enjoy the book ‘Supertato’ – a story about a potato who saves other vegetables from The Evil Pea!
 Through the story being brought to life in different chaotic real-life scenarios, children will be working together to solve problems that the Evil Pea has caused in the classroom!
 Children will report on what happened and write to Supertato for help!
-We will use using real vegetables to role-play the story ‘Supertato’ reciting the language used in the text.
+They will use real vegetables to role-play the story ‘Supertato’ reciting the language used in the text.
 Being encouraged to tell the story in our own words develops confidence, speaking, listening and language skills.
-Children will then create their own super hero and decide what super power they hold, how they use their power and to help who.
-Also, they will have the opportunity to discuss healthy and non-healthy foods with the children; they might even get to taste some!
-Following this children will begin to learn about designing our own superheroes, thinking about what powers they will have and how they could save the world!
+Children will then create their own superhero and decide what superpower they hold, how they use their power and to help who.
+Also, this will extend to discuss healthy and non-healthy foods with the children; they might even get to taste some!
+Following this, the children will begin to learn about designing our own superheroes, thinking about what powers they will have and how they could save the world!

 Once the children are settled into school, parents are encouraged to take advantage of our stay and play sessions.
-What a fantastic opportunity to play with your child and their friends, watch how your child interacts at school and have the opportunity to informally speak to your child’s class teacher and key worker about their learning and progress.
+What a fantastic opportunity to play with your child and their friends, watch how your child interacts at school and have the opportunity to speak to your child’s class teacher and key worker about their learning and progress.
 Parents are also invited to attend our Friday Assembly where children are nominated to be ‘Star of the Week’ or ‘Writer of the Week’, where children’s learning is always celebrated.